Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Physics-informed radial basis function neural network (PIRBFNN) for solving terminal-boundary value problem

-In this adaptive learning scheme, when starting the retraining of the network after every $k$ iterations, we take the trained parameters as their initial settings for the existing RBF neurons, while for the newly added RBF neurons, the centre locations are offered by the newly added $m$ points with the largest PDE residual, while the weight coefficients and shape parameters are assigned their initial values based on the previously described initialization strategy.
+In this adaptive learning scheme, when retraining the network after every $k$ iterations, the previously trained parameters are used as the initial values for the existing RBF neurons, thereby preserving the knowledge acquired during previous training iterations.
+While for the newly added RBF neurons, the initial centre locations are offered by the $m$ newly selected points with the largest PDE residuals.
+The weight coefficients and shape parameters are initialized according to the previously described initialization strategy.
+The detailed algorithmic procedure is presented in Algorithm~\ref{alg:adaptive_training}.

 A schematic diagram of an adaptively trained PIRBFNN for solving the TBVP \eqref{Gov_equation_general}--\eqref{Bou_condition_general} is shown in Fig.\ref{fig:Architecture}.